deib-polimi/modaclouds-monitoring-manager/doc/rest/model/DELETE-model-resources-id.md

 	DELETE /model/resources/:id

 ## Description
-Delete the specified resource from the knowledge base
+Delete the specified resource from the knowledge base if it exists

 ***